Teach English in China

 You should plan on completing the online application in one sitting.
 The sooner you submit your application, the sooner we can start reviewing it, set up your interviews, and hear about your acceptance.
 With your application and deposit out of the way, you can start planning your upcoming adventure in China!

-- Step 1: Select the APPLY NOW button to the left.
+- Step 1: Select the APPLY NOW button to the right.
 You will be sent your unique link to your online application immediately via email.

 - Step 2: Using the unique link emailed to you, fill out the application.
 The application will ask for detailed information regarding your background, qualifications, and experiences, as well as general contact information.
 Please treat the motivation letter like a cover letter.
 It should be professional, grammatically correct, and two-three paragraphs.
 During the application you will also upload the documents listed above.